linode/docs/docs/websites/host-a-website-with-high-availability/index.md

 The `xtrabackup-v2` service accesses the database as `sstuser`, authenticating using `password` to log into MySQL to grab backup locks for replication.
 {{< /note >}}

 1. On your first database node, start MySQL as the primary component in your cluster.
-This process is known as *bootstrapping*; this tells the database node to start as the primary component that the other nodes in the cluster will use as a reference point when they join the cluster and sync their data:
+This process is known as *bootstrapping*.
+This tells the database node to start as the primary component that the other nodes in the cluster will use as a reference point when they join the cluster and sync their data:

         systemctl start mysql@bootstrap